jhylin/Portfolio-projects/README.md

 All of the projects are done by using Python (via Anaconda), SQL (via DBeaver on MySQL server), and also R (via RStudio), which is another programming language I've derived recently and hoping to continue to improve on (actually this also applies to Python and SQL as well).

 There is also a Tableau project that is available on: https://public.tableau.com/app/profile/jennifer.hy.lin/viz/CharacterisinglongCOVID/Riskfactorswithclinicalassociations

-More Tableau projects may be coming in the future, depending on where my recent interests in rare diseases will lead me.